lasorda/protobuf-language-server/README.md

 1. documentSymbol
 2. jump to defines
 3. format file with clang-format
+4. code completion
-4. jump from protobuf's cpp header to proto define (only global message and enum)
+5. jump from protobuf's cpp header to proto define (only global message and enum)